 12-Year-Old Boy Bitten By Shark At Sydney Harbor Beach

-ABC quoted the NSW Ambulance service as saying that the boy was in a critical condition with injuries to both legs and was being transported to the hospital, reports Xinhua news agency.
+ABC quoted the NSW Ambulance service as saying that the boy was in a critical condition with injuries to both legs and was being transported to the hospital.

 The beach was closed, and swimmers were advised to stay out of the water, according to the report.